 Retrograde menstruation has been suggested as a cause of endometriosis, but is no longer considered likely.
 It has been demonstrated that most women experience some retrograde menstruation every cycle, but only a small percentage of them develop endometriosis.

 In some cases, endometriosis may be caused by a dysfunction of the immune system.
 Some women with endometriosis appear to have a diminished immune response, and it has been suggested this prevents their immune system from recognizing and destroying the endometrial tissue that causes endometriosis.
 Some researchers have linked environmental factors to immune system dysfunction.

 Lymphatic or circulatory spread as a cause for endometriosis

 It is possible that endometrial cells may be able to move through the blood circulation or lymphatic system and attach, or implant, in places where they should not.
 This could explain why these cells sometimes can be found in the brain or the eyes.

 Metaplasia as a cause of Endometriosis

 Metaplasia has been proposed as a potential cause of endometriosis by some researchers.
-Metaplasia is the term that describes a phenomenon in which a cell of a particular type spontaneously transforms into a different type of cell.
-Some researchers think this could occur while a person is still in their mother’s womb.
-Others think mature cells may gain the ability to undergo metaplasia, possibly as a result of environmental factors.
-But there is not enough current evidence to support either view.
+The term describes a phenomenon in which a cell of a particular type spontaneously transforms into a different type of cell.
+Some researchers think metaplasia could occur while individuals are still in their mother’s wombs.
+Other scientists think mature cells may gain the ability to undergo metaplasia, possibly as a result of environmental factors.
+However, there is not enough current evidence to support either view.